FBI extends FIFA scrutiny to World Cup host bids of Russia, Qatar

 BLATTER PRESSURE

-A source close to FIFA said it was Blatter's advisers who had told him he must quit.
-Critics pointed to the widening criminal probe, disquiet among sponsors, and pressure from European football body UEFA as possible reasons.

-The international police organisation Interpol put two former top FIFA officials on its wanted list at the request of U.S. authorities.
+The international police organization Interpol put two former top FIFA officials on its wanted list at the request of U.S. authorities.

-Interpol issued wanted person alerts for Warner, a former president of CONCACAF, which governs football in North and Central America and the Caribbean, and Nicolas Leoz, the ex-head of South America's football federation.
+Interpol issued wanted person alerts for Warner, a former president of CONCACAF, which governs soccer in North and Central America and the Caribbean, and Nicolas Leoz, the ex-head of South America's soccer federation.

 They are among FIFA officials and sports media and promotion executives named in the U.S. indictment.